cdaringe/blog/src/posts/2018-10-01---fn_blog_blog/index.md

 #### import posts

-gatsby uses plugins to build up the graphql api, which provides all of your pages data to render.  i installed the following:
+gatsby uses plugins to build up a dev-time only graphql api, which provides your site data to render.  i installed the following:

 ```bash
 yarn add \